rubens23/guessing_game/README.md

 program now also asks if they want to try again if they answer incorrectly, if they say yes they can answer again or they can say no and exit.
 The program still ends if they get the answer right on the first try.

+8/5/15 Bella
+After I cloned Ruben's game, I realized the directory contained the README and a sub-directory(guessing_game) which contained game.html
+Asked Dale about it to make sure I was going to avoid some other weird gituation, and he advised moving game.html up one directory and removing the sub-directory, then pushing it back and creating a pull request.
+Did that, and Ruben confirmed and merged.

+Opened and ran the game, and noticed that after I played and lost several times and answered "n" instead of "y" to "Do you want to play again?" that the alert continues to pop up asking me to guess a number even though I said no. Cancel does not close alert window.
+Window will close after I win, though.